-A 28 tonne bulk sample was mined and mixed onto a stockpile from Pits 10 & 11, using a 75 tonne excavator which is expected to be used during production.
+A 28 tonne bulk sample was mined and mixed onto a stockpile from Pits 10 & 11, using methods that are expected to be used during production.
 This sample was trucked to Gympie and screened using a rotating trommel with a 10mm aperture screen.